Brooks Foster: College career

 Foster holds the school wide receiver record in the bench press (405 lb) and power clean (353 lb).

 Professional career

+Pre-draft

-Foster broke Eddie Royal's record for most bench press reps ever for a wide receiver at the NFL combine.
+Foster broke Eddie Royal's record for most bench press reps ever for a wide receiver at the NFL Combine.

 St. Louis Rams

-On April 26, 2009, Foster was drafted in the fifth round by the St. Louis Rams.
+On April 26, 2009, Foster was selected in the fifth round by the St. Louis Rams with the 160th overall pick.
 Unfortunately, his rookie season would be cut short after injuring his ankle against the New York Jets during a preseason contest on August 14, 2009.
 Foster's injury required surgery and subsequently the then rookie was placed on the Injured Reserved list.
 In spite of the fact that Foster was striving to hang on with the Rams, Foster was waived by St. Louis on August 22, 2010.

 New York Jets

 On August 24, 2010, the New York Jets claimed Foster off waivers.
 Foster was later waived by New York on September 4, 2010.